linkml/linkml/docs/faq/general.md

 ## Why does this project exist?

-LinkML originally grew out of the needs of the [Biolink-Model](https://w3id.org/biolink/) project, which needed a flexible schema representation for biological knowledge graphs that was independent of particular database systems (relational, triplestore, graph database) and serialization format
+LinkML originally grew out of the needs of the [Biolink Model](https://w3id.org/biolink/) project, which needed a flexible schema representation for biological knowledge graphs that was independent of particular database systems (relational, triplestore, graph database) and serialization format